bioboot/demo2-github/README.md

 - Now browse the two online version of this same repo on the websites of [GitHub](https://github.com/bioboot/demo2-github) and [Bitbucket](https://bitbucket.org/bjgrant/demo2-github/).

 - Which do you prefer, GitHub or Bitbucket?
-Plese discuss with your neighbor and let your instructors know so we can discuss more broadly wit the class.
+Please discuss with your neighbor and let your instructors know so we can discuss more broadly with the class.